 With the American Lung Association calling asthma the most common chronic disorder of childhood, it’s no surprise that pediatric asthma is the leading cause of hospital stays for kids.
 Although there is no known cure for asthma, understanding the condition’s symptoms, triggers, treatment tools and management strategies can improve the health of asthma patients.
 Engaging patients and their families with the GetWell Town Asthma Pathway prepares patients and families for managing the condition at home with fewer hospital stays and emergency department visits.

 Healthier Patients Post-Discharge

-The GetWell Town Asthma Care Plan is a comprehensive four phase education curriculum that leverages award winning asthma education videos from KidsHealth®.
+The GetWell Town Asthma Pathway is a comprehensive four phase education curriculum that leverages award winning asthma education videos from KidsHealth®.
 Each phase educates patients on key concepts that prepare patients for managing their condition at home.

 Fewer Readmissions and ED Visits

 According to research from the Robert Wood Johnson Foundation, children with even the mildest chronic asthma severity classification — mild intermittent — constitute a large proportion of emergency department pediatric asthma patients.
 These emergency department visits are primarily caused by the patient and family's lack of knowledge or inability to effectively manage their asthma at home.

 Patients and families that complete the GetWell Town Asthma Pathway are better able to recognize symptoms and avoid triggers, understand the medications and tools that can help maintain a healthier lifestyle, and visit the hospital less often.

 Nurses and Staff can access patient progress reports at the bedside or at the nurse station through the GetWellNetwork Management Console.
 Progress reports reveal which items in each phase have been completed — allowing staff to help patients stay on course and gauge the patient’s discharge readiness to reduce discharge delays.